federicomartini/write_a_data_science_blog_post/README.md

 ## File Descriptions <a name="files"></a>

-There are one notebook available here to showcase work related to the above questions.
+There is one notebook available here to showcase work related to the above questions.
 The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 The **Archive** folder contains the Dataset about the [**Stackoverflow's 2020 Annual Developer Survey**](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020).